caseyishere/project2/README.md

 This public data set was created by the Centers for Medicare &amp; Medicaid Services that summarizes counts of enrollees who are dually-eligible for both Medicare and Medicaid program, including those in Medicare Savings Programs.
 A query was created to visualize the correlation between dual eligible and unemployed individuals between 2015 and 2018.

 I did not use any queries to clean for duplicates, blanks/nulls and trimms as this data is already clean.
-I just wanted to showcase how I can visualize healthcare data in California.
+I just want to showcase how I can visualize healthcare data in California and make a correlation about it.

 ## Files